TABLE OF CONTENTS

 No in-class, written quizzes or tests counting more than 10% of the semester grade may be given the last five calendar days prior to the study period.
 Courses that are exempt from the policy are so indicated in the catalog course description.”

 Mathematics classes taught by GTA’s are expected to have examinations during the examination period.
-If you think there is some reason to use this time for some other purpose, you should obtain written approval from Ms. Malissa Meadows before doing so.
-Students may be permitted (but not required) to take make-up exams during the study period.
+If you think there is some reason to use this time for some other purpose, you should consult with your Teaching Advisor or Course Coordinator.

 You are encouraged to schedule a review session for your students during the study period.
 If you do, check with Burnette Crombie, 247 Ayres Hall, to be sure your classroom is available.